Landslides and Giant Waves

 The landscape of Glacier Bay National Park and Preserve is ever changing.
 The park’s glaciers, steep rugged slopes, and magnificent views attract over 400,000 visitors each year.
 Glacier Bay is also a natural laboratory drawing scientists from around the world to study its dynamic environment.
 The natural processes that formed this impressive terrain are still very much at work.
 Recently released from the grip of glacier ice, this newly exposed landscape is being shaped by water, ice, gravity, as well as biological and tectonic processes.
 When these processes coincide with human activities they can present potential hazards to human safety.

-The combination of recent deglaciation, relatively frequent earthquakes, steep rocky slopes, and narrow inlets suggests that many locations in Glacier Bay have the potential for generating large tsunami waves.
+This wave, the largest ever recorded, was not the first.
+Lituya Bay has a history of large landslides and giant waves.
+Tlingit oral tradition tells of an entire village that was swept away and physical evidence shows that at least three landslide-generated large waves occurred between 1853 and 1936.
+The combination of recent deglaciation, relatively frequent earthquakes, steep rocky slopes, and narrow inlets, suggests that many locations in Glacier Bay still have the potential for generating large waves.

 Tidal InletTidal inlet is one such place.
 When the glaciers of the Little Ice Age began retreating from Tidal Inlet they took with them the lateral support of the hillsides.
 This loss of support weakened the slope, and between 1892 and 1919 a large landslide on the north slope of the Inlet began to move.
 Around 1899 and 1900 the area also experienced large-magnitude earthquakes (8.1 to 8.5 on the Richter Scale) that may have trig-gered additional movement.